Vintage-Geek/Body-Type-Predictor/README.md

 # Body-Type-Predictor
 This is a creation of a descriptive Machine Model that uses SVM algorithm to classify the BRI into four categories: Lean, Normal, Overweight, and Obese.
+With this, body type is determined.
 This then classifies and give you appropriate output.

 Steps to process the model